 Ideally, you need to use formulae that contain the correct ratio of lipids.

 The Naked Chemist products, including Fortify Barrier Repair Cream and Bio Lipid Complex, contain the right type of lipids; ones that fill the inter-cellular gaps and stay put on the area of the skin they are required for.

 Are some skin care products more effective then others?

 However, in order to understand how lipids are introduced into the skin, we are going to have to get a bit technical!

-If you suffer from a dry skin, my ceramide rich formulas, will help you get the best results from your cream, by delivering the all important lipids to where your skin requires it the most.
+If you suffer from a dry skin, my ceramide-rich formulae will help you get the best results from your cream, by delivering the all-important lipids to where your skin requires it the most.